-2.6 In circumstances where a particular receipt has been reversed in the bank statement due to the payment being dishonoured, these transactions, being the deposit and the reversal entry, should also be reflected in the cash book/ledger for the debt agreement to accurately reflect the transactions that have taken place.
+2.6 In circumstances where a particular receipt has been reversed in the bank statement due to the payment being dishonoured, these transactions (deposit and reversal entry), should also be reflected in the cash book/ledger for the debt agreement to accurately reflect the transactions that have taken place.

 2.7 Similarly, where a payment has been made and needs to be cancelled if the cheque or funds are returned and a replacement payment needs to be made, the cash book/ledger for the debt agreement to which the payment relates should record the cancellation of the payment in question and the processing of the new payment.

-2.8 Where an error is found and corrected in a debtor’s ledger/cash book and/or the trust bank account, the identification of the error should be documented as well as the action taken to correct the error to maintain an audit trail as to how the error has been rectified.
+2.8 Where an error is found and corrected in a debtor’s ledger/cash book and/or the trust bank account, the identification of the error should be documented as well as the action taken to correct the error to maintain an audit trail detailing how the error was rectified.
 The file note recording the identification of the error and the action taken should be made on, or attached to, the document in which the error has been found.

 2.9 Journal entries should not be used to correct an error in the ledger/cash book.
 If an error has been made when recording a receipt or payment in the ledger/cash book, the entry should be reversed and the correct entry made rather than using a journal entry to amend the entry.

 2.10 Statements of receipts and payments forwarded to creditors and/or DAT shall accurately and meaningfully reflect the financial transactions of the administration.
 The statements should also be logical and easy to read and the creditors and/or DAT should be able to use the information to quickly determine the current status of the administration.